Virtual Wards

 Are there enough staff for the planned wards?

-The British Geriatrics Society (BGS) welcomed the increase in virtual wards but noted that the “biggest challenge to today’s proposals will be ensuring that appropriately trained staff are in place to provide these services.
-The NHS faces record workforce shortages and simply moving staff around from one part of the NHS to another can only work as a short-term fix.”
+The British Geriatrics Society (BGS) welcomed the increase in virtual wards but noted that the “biggest challenge” will be ensuring that appropriately trained staff are in place to provide services.
+The BGS noted that “the NHS faces record workforce shortages and simply moving staff around from one part of the NHS to another can only work as a short-term fix.”

 As well as the issue with a lack of NHS staff, there is the additional issue of lack of social care staff as without support from this area in the community, it is difficult to see how virtual wards in particular for elderly patients with frailty will succeed.
 In October 2022, there was a vacancy rate of 14.1% in social care, with 165,000 vacancies, up 52% over the previous year.